martazrno/KMDPlotter.py/README.md

 The scatter that lays within Limit 1 or 2 is defined by their KM, KMD and distance from the line.
 When 'Save New Scatter' button is pressed, a pop-up window appears allowing the user to save that data in a csv file.

 This KMDPlotter.py repository contains 4 different codes: KMD_2.py, KMD_1.py, KMD_2.py.
 KMD_2.py, KMD_1_web.py is the original python file which does exactly as explained before.
-KMD_1.py works similarly, but the input file only has 3 columns: mass, intensity, ion mass.
+KMD_1.py works similarly, but the input file has these columns: mass, intensity, ion mass and extra.
 KMD_2.py has an extra column 'extra' for data that should be highlighted on the graph.
 KMD_1_web.py is a work in progress.
 It needs to be adapted so it can be made into a web application.

 The other documents in the repo are a User Documentation for KMD_2.py, examples of input files for each python program and their output csv files.